camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

     * Case Instance CREATE, UPDATE, CLOSE: fired as case instances are being created, updated and closed
     * Activity Instance START, UPDATE, END: fired as activity instances are being started, updated and ended
     * Case Activity Instance CREATE, UPDATE, END: fired as case activity instances are being created, updated and ended
-    * Task Instance CREATE, UPDATE, COMPLETE, DELETE: fired as task instances are being created, updated (i.e. re-assigned, delegated etc.), completed and deleted.
+    * Task Instance CREATE, UPDATE, COMPLETE, DELETE: fired as task instances are being created, updated (i.e., re-assigned, delegated etc.), completed and deleted.
 * `AUDIT`: in addition to the events provided by history level `ACTIVITY`, the following events are fired:
     * Variable Instance CREATE, UPDATE, DELETE, as process variables are created, updated and deleted.
 The default history backend (DbHistoryEventHandler) writes variable instance events to the historic variable instance database table.
 Rows in this table are updated as variable instances are updated, meaning that only the last value of a process variable will be available.
 * `FULL`: in addition to the events provided by history level `AUDIT`, the following additional events are fired: